 We arrived late on a Thursday and were advised to check in at the Skovveien 8 branch of Frogner House, as our reception was already closed.
 Once we had our key we were on our way to Bygdøy Alle.

 The building itself is very impressive, with turrets and pastel colour bricks.
 The apartments are located on the upper floors and downstairs, there is a café, a restaurant and a bar, so you’ve plenty of options if you don’t want to leave the building!

 The room was fantastic.
 We had a studio apartment, but it was huge, with a king size bed, desk, table and chairs, kitchenette and cupboards plus loads of floor space.
 There was a good size bathroom with an incredibly powerful shower (which is always important for me – I hate weak showers!).

 The Kitchenette was great, I’d actually never seen one like this.
 It was so neat and well designed, with doors that you could close so it looked like a cupboard.
 Once opened, there was a 4 plate hob, sink, cupboards and drawers with all the utensils, saucepans and cutlery you needed, plus plates, cups and glasses.

-We used it every morning to cook breakfast, as well as for a couple of lunch and dinners so we could keep the costs low.
+We used it every morning to cook breakfast, as well as for a couple of lunches and dinners so we could keep the costs low.
 Three minutes down the road was a supermarket, which we visited on the first day and stocked up on essentials.
-We had also bought some Gin at duty free and so had a gin and tonic in our lovely apartment before we headed out for an evening.
+We had also bought some Gin at duty-free and so had a gin and tonic in our lovely apartment before we headed out for an evening.